-Advanced Blog is designed to build community engagement on Drupal community sites and expand on the features provided by the core blog module.
+Advanced Blog is/was a Drupal module designed to build community engagement on Drupal community sites and expand on the features provided by the core blog module.
 It also acts as a replacement for the following modules:

 - Blog Informations